Bushra-Malik/Birthday-Chart-Web-Application-Project/README.md

-- Birthday Chart Web Application
+- Birthday Chart Web Application:
 This repository contains a dynamic web application for managing birthdays.
 Users can add birthdays with names, dates of birth, and upload images, which are displayed in a card format.
 The application features a customizable theme color and dynamically calculates and displays the age based on the birthdate.
 Birthdays are saved to a database for persistent storage and retrieval.

 - Features: